 How to improve each component of your Reputation Score.

 What’s the first thing you see when you search for a local business online?
-Star average!
-This metric measures overall star rating, with weights assigned to the popularity of the review site and the position of the review.
+Their review sentiment, or star average!
+This metric measures overall sentiment of your reviews, with weights assigned to the popularity of the review site and the position of the review.
 Surveys are not included.

 - Google and Facebook have the highest weights across most markets and industries.